Mega Shark Versus Crocosaurus: Connections with other Asylum titles

 The film makes numerous references to Mega Shark Versus Giant Octopus, such as an autographed photo of singer/songwriter/actress Debbie Gibson and the Japanese poster of the first film.
 In addition, scenes of people panicking are taken from the film Megafault.

+The Mega Shark and Crocosaurus later appeared in the crossover film 2025 Armageddon.

 Marketing

 To promote the film, The Asylum participated in a competition to make the next Doritos commercial for Super Bowl XLV.
 In the commercial, the megalodon attacks a naval fleet while Capt.
 Smalls (Michael Gaglio) asks if anything will satisfy its hunger.
 Then he hears a crunch and sees the janitor eating a bag of Doritos.
 In the next scene, a helicopter carries a giant Dorito chip over the ocean.
 The megalodon jumps and eats the chip before fleeing from the scene as the whole crew celebrate.

 Reception

 Dread Central gave the film a scathing review, giving it a score of "1 Megacraposaurus" out of 5.
 The review commented that "movies like this always tread a fine line between anything-goes fun and merely insulting your intelligence, and this time The Asylum may have finally jumped the mega shark."
 Felix Vasquez, Jr. of Cinema Crazed gave the film one star, calling it "a tedious and horrific mess that at least gives audiences what it wants: A big croc eating people, a big shark eating people, and two gargantuan stock CGI animals battling it out for the fate of Earth.
 Or something."